 - Eggs: Act as a binding agent and give structure to the cheesecake.

-- Pumpkin puree: Infuses the bars with that authentic pumpkin taste (if you have any left in the can, here’s a guide to freezing canned pumpkin puree).
+- Pumpkin puree: Infuses the bars with that authentic pumpkin flavor (if you have any left in the can, here’s a guide to freezing canned pumpkin puree).

-- Pumpkin pie spice: A mix of warming spices to bring the flavours of pumpkin pie .
+- Pumpkin pie spice: A mix of fall spices to bring the flavours of pumpkin pie.

 Variations and Substitutions